-Please read, sign the form on page then submit here.
-By signing the form, you acknowledge you have read, and will adhere to the policies included in this handbook.
+During the orientation process you will sign the following form acknowledging that you have read and will adhere to the policies included in this handbook.

 Student Handbook Agreement Form

 By signature, I am indicating that I have read and will adhere to the policies and procedures explained in the Student Handbook.